Andy1984/YWCLocalizeTool/README.md

 * The third tab demonstrate the table of comparisons.
 * Input source language and destination language in the below, according to the table of comparisons.

+Attention: There cannot be `";` in the comment.
+The logic is search `";` and the `"` before.
+Extract the content in the middle and use Baidu api to translate.

 ##使用方法
 整个app分3栏